thanghoang/S3ORAM/README.md

 (to be updated)

 # Further Information
-For any inquiries, bugs, and assistance on building and running the code, please contact Thang Hoang (hoangmin@oregonstate.edu).
+For any inquiries, bugs, and assistance on building and running the code, please contact me at [hoangm@mail.usf.edu](mailto:hoangm@mail.usf.edu?).